JVS Toronto

 • Learn about the legal aspects of business management

-• Have graduated high school
+• Have graduated from high school

 • live in Ontario